vishal-bulbule/Node.js-App-on-Linux/README.md

 - A **Google Cloud** account to create a virtual machine (VM).
 - A custom **domain name** (e.g., `techtrapture.com`) and a subdomain (e.g., `myblog.techtrapture.com`).
+- MongoDB Setup: Ensure that you have active MongoDB Setup.

 ## Steps to Deploy